godotengine/godot-docs/getting_started/step_by_step/singletons_autoload.rst

         GetTree().SetCurrentScene(CurrentScene);
     }

+Using :ref:`Object.call_deferred() <class_Object_method_call_deferred>`,
-As mentioned in the comments above, we need to avoid the situation of deleting the current scene while it is still being used (i.e. its code is still running), so using :ref:`Object.call_deferred() <class_Object_method_call_deferred>` is required at this point.
-The result is that the second function will run at a later time when any code from the current scene has completed.
+the second function will only run once all code from the current scene has completed.
+Do not delete the current scene while it is still being used (i.e. its code is still running).

 Finally, we need to fill the empty callback functions in the two scenes: